 Duluth is a family-friendly destination, with almost unbelievable numbers of tourists.
 The famous lift bridge, attractions and amusements in Canal Park, an aquarium, water parks, children's museum, railroad museum, ship tours, a zoo - plenty to keep the kids busy all weekend.

-And even further north, if you make the trek all the way to Grand Marais, almost to the Canadian border, you can visit the annual Moose Madness Festival, where the whole town is taken over by moose-themed activities.
+And even further north, if you make the trek all the way to Grand Marais, almost to the Canadian border, you can visit the annual Moose Madness Festival, where the whole town is taken over by moose-themed activities from October 19-21.

 The Wisconsin Dells are a classic destination, and you won't be the only one with the idea to head east to the Dells.
 Traffic congestion on Interstate 94 on MEA Weekend is legendary.
 But, if you are determined, the water parks are better than anything here in the Twin Cities, together with a load of other things to do, and your kids will have a blast when they get there.